octiplex/LockSession/README.md

 ## Installation

-This plugin requires Mac OS X 10.5 and higher.
+This application requires Mac OS X 10.5 and higher.

  * Download [LockSession][directDownload].
  * Uncompress the downloaded file (if needed).